 Suitcase lab development and applications

 Our suitcase lab for molecular microbiology enables comprehensive microbial water quality testing anywhere in the world.
 This project has been highlighted as a research outcome and impact case study by UKRI, and Newcastle University’s research blog.
+It was also featured in a recorded webinar on environmental DNA sequencing with Oxford Nanopore that features in Oxford Nanopore Technologies online resource centre.

 Our development of the suitcase lab started in collaboration with colleagues in South Asia and Africa.
 Read our Water Research paper on how the suitcase lab was first used on-site at a small sewage treatment works in the UK, and then in the Akaki catchment in Ethiopia, to screen water samples for bacterial hazards.
 Read also our Environment International paper on how data generated with the suitcase lab informed quantitative microbial risk assessment to elucidate waterborne disease transmission pathways in the subsurface of an informal settlement in Dar es Salaam, Tanzania.